spyder-ide/spyder/Announcements.md

 # Minor release to list

-**Subject**: [ANN] Spyder 5.5.2 is released!
+**Subject**: [ANN] Spyder 5.5.3 is released!

 Hi all,

-On the behalf of the [Spyder Project Contributors](https://github.com/spyder-ide/spyder/graphs/contributors), I'm pleased to announce that Spyder **5.5.2** has been released and is available for Windows, GNU/Linux and MacOS X: https://github.com/spyder-ide/spyder/releases
+On the behalf of the [Spyder Project Contributors](https://github.com/spyder-ide/spyder/graphs/contributors), I'm pleased to announce that Spyder **5.5.3** has been released and is available for Windows, GNU/Linux and MacOS X: https://github.com/spyder-ide/spyder/releases

-This release comes one month and six days after version 5.5.1 and it contains the following important fixes:
+This release comes four days after version 5.5.2 and it contains the following important fix:

-* Activate environment for consoles that run in the same environment as Spyder.
-* Fix IPython kernel hangs when using a different graphic backend than `Inline`.
-* Fix check for updates mechanism when running Spyder from a conda installation.
+* Fix critical error when starting IPython console kernels on macOS and Linux in conda environments.

-In this release we fixed 5 issues and merged 7 pull requests that amount to more than 39 commits.
+In this release we fixed 1 issue and not merged any pull request.
 For a full list of fixes, please see our [Changelog](https://github.com/spyder-ide/spyder/blob/5.x/CHANGELOG.md).

 Don't forget to follow Spyder updates/news on the project's